Sports and activities

 Around 60 children and young people participate in the play scheme each summer, with activities including football, arts and crafts, and day trips to the seaside.
 OHF’s support at a critical time has helped Deaf-SELF not only to continue its service, but also to secure match funding from another grantmaker.

-We are also supporting a grassroots community group for deaf children and their families in Walsall:
+We also support a number of parent-led groups for deaf children and their families:

 ‘This has been a fantastic opportunity for families to socialise and gain support from us and one another and also to share experiences,’ said Simone, manager and founder.
 ‘It has been lovely to see how the group has grown and developed and how they have built great friendship groups.’